poppinss/indicative-parser/README.md

 One way is to loop over the schema object keys, split them by `.` and then inline execute the validations for each field.
 This process is very straight forward, but will have performance issues.

-Instead, we pre-compile the schema (later cache it) and generate a tree, which is easier to reason about and then generated optimized functions from the parsed tree.
+Instead, we parse the schema into a tree.
+The tree is later converted to an array of top level functions that are highly optimized for performance.

 ## Usage
 Install the package from npm registry as follows: